Code-Institute-Submissions/InteractiveFrontEndMilestone/README.md

 * The test for `"should set map when completed the route validation"` was removed as the AJAX request return was asynchronous and would break random tests.
 * Cannot test `formatWeather()` as the functions and constructor rely on the current datetime being generated and cannot be easily compared to created data.
 Since data is also taken from external sources this is beyond my capabilities to test.
 * WeatherRequest is also not reliable for me to test as it requires multiple ajax requests which are not easily accessible outside the class and are difficult to assess.
+* For future projects the use of async-wait and other code will be useful to control the flow of data from AJAX requests.

 Besides the above testing the webpage was also run through the following tools or sites to compare and identify any issues:
 1. [AmIResponsive?](http://ami.responsivedesign.is/): A page which runs four instances of the project at difference sizes.